Analysis | The Energy 202: Ed Markey uses climate change to flip insurgent script on Joe Kennedy in Mass. race

 “We’ve achieved American energy independence," he said.
 "And we’re now number one in the world, by far,” Trump said.

 Trump said Democrats "want to go to wind."
-He added that solar panel are too costly to power manufacturing.
+He added that solar panels are too costly to power manufacturing.
 "Solar can’t do it.
 I love solar.
 It’s all fine.
 Very, very heavily expensive."

 Trump also said that Democrats will lose support because they want to get rid of fracking.
 But Biden did not include a ban on fracking in his climate plan as not to alienate voters in Pennsylvania.